Haiyang-Sun/JITProf/README.md

 }
 ```

-The JIT-engine will always use contiguous memory space to store the array and array access is pretty fast.
+This time, the JIT-engine will always use contiguous memory space for array and array accessing is much faster.
-This simple change can give you 10X-20X speedup on Firefox and Chrome.
+This simple change leads to 10X-20X speedup on Firefox and Chrome.

+Note that there are different JIT-unfriendly code patterns, those patterns related to memory model, polimorphic operations, hidden classes and inline caching.
+More details are in our [technical report](docs/TR.md).

 #### How does JITProf work?